jvermeir/ShoppingList/log.md

 Today I had to refactor my test code. the problem was that the tests are run in parallel and each tests starts by deleting all data from the database.
 This is a problem of running tests against a live server, of course, but since I have hardly any code at all except annotated methods, I thought it better to run this kind of integration level testing.
 To make the parallel test work I first tried to make the run sequentially by adding `maxParallelForks = 1` to `tasks.withType<Test> { ... }`.
 Either this syntax is not correct or Gradle ignores the directive.
 To make my tests more robust
 I generate random UUIDs for test data.
 This makes each test run unique and leaves a lot of junk behind, but it is way more robust.

+Now I need to find a way to test this code in a meaningful way without starting servers.

 ## 20220528